IgorBerman/dyn-allocation/README.md

 Another kiss approach is to install on every mesos-slave machine this service in parallel to mesos-slave agent and manage it with your favorite configuration tool.
 However, it will couple you to specific spark version and you'll loose abstraction that Mesos cluster provideds.
 More natural approach is to use [Marathon](https://mesosphere.github.io/marathon/).
 It has many usecases, however we want ability to run cross-cluster services in HA mode(if some mesos slave will lack external shuffle service - the mesos slave will be useless and all spark tasks will fail).
 It's "init.d" for cluster services.

 We want that external shuffle service will run exactly 1 process(or task in marathon lingua) on every mesos slave.
 This requirement has 2 faces: given some number of slaves in cluster Marathon, by default, won't promise that every one of them is running given service, it might place 2 processes on the same node; there could be situation that there are no available resources to run the service on some node(e.g. other Mesos framework aka applications took all available resources).
 For the first problem Marathon provides ability to define service [constraints](http://mesosphere.github.io/marathon/docs/constraints.html) that will make sure that no 2 tasks are running for the same service on the same node(```"constraints": [["hostname", "UNIQUE"]]```).
-For the second problem I've found that static reservation of resources on Mesos slaves could be in use.
+For the second problem we've found that static reservation of resources on Mesos slaves could be in use.

 ## Mesos slaves reserve resources statically for "shuffle" role
 1. Use [static reservation](http://mesos.apache.org/documentation/latest/reservation/) for the role on every mesos agent, e.g.